-You can find the files for this tutorial in the memtut-files directory.
-Below you can see in Fig. 1 the files and directories of bionano-tutorial-files.
+You can find the files for this tutorial in the bionano-tutorial-files directory.
+Below you can see in Fig. 1 the directory structure for this tutorial.

-To start VMD type vmd in a Unix terminal window, double-click on the VMD application icon likely located in the Applications folder in Mac OS X, or click on the Start \rightarrow Programs \rightarrow VMD menu item in Windows.
+To start VMD type vmd in a Unix terminal window, double-click on the VMD application icon likely located in the Applications folder in Mac OS X, or click on the Start $\rightarrow$ Programs $\rightarrow$ VMD menu item in Windows.